Movement Disorders

 (b) avoiding bedtime dosages of medications if not needed to reverse nocturnal immobility or tremor | |

-(c) low dosages of dopaminergic drugs in order to reduce the incidence of dyskinesias and hallucinosis (91) |
+(c) low dosages of dopaminergic drugs in order to reduce the incidence of dyskinesias and hallucinosis (45) |

 Suspected sleep apnea should be assessed by formal polysomnography, as should insomnia and daytime somnolence that cannot be adequately diagnosed by the practical measures mentioned previously.
 For Parkinson disease patients with severe daytime somnolence, a 24-hour sleep/wake polygraphic recording could be useful to document the severity of this symptom.
 In some patients, documenting the relationship of daytime somnolence to medication dosing times is also beneficial.
 Additionally, these tests can be useful to document treatment success.

-• Park sleep, originally identified by Sauerbier and colleagues in 2016, is one of the non-motor Parkinson disease clinical subtypes characterized by the predominant clinical presentation of sleep dysfunctions including excessive daytime sleepiness and insomnia (94). | |
+• Park sleep is one of the non-motor Parkinson disease clinical subtypes characterized by the predominant clinical presentation of sleep dysfunctions, including excessive daytime sleepiness and insomnia (51). | |

-• Park sleep recognition may drive lifestyle changes (eg, driving) along with therapy adjustments, as Park sleep patients may be sensitive to dopamine D3 active agonists, such as ropinirole and pramipexole (108). | |
+• Park sleep recognition may drive lifestyle changes (eg, driving) along with therapy adjustments, as Park sleep patients may be sensitive to dopamine D3 active agonists, such as ropinirole and pramipexole (51). | |

 • If the nature of the sleep disturbance can be correctly identified, there is an excellent chance that a beneficial therapeutic intervention can be undertaken. | |

-• Levodopa and dopaminergic drugs may have different effects, beneficial or adverse, depending on dosing, method of administration, and differential effects on the different dopamine receptors (95). |
+• Levodopa and dopaminergic drugs may have different effects, beneficial or adverse, depending on dosing, method of administration, and differential effects on the different dopamine receptors (48). |

 If the nature of the sleep disturbance can be correctly identified, there is an excellent chance that a beneficial therapeutic intervention can be undertaken.

-When insomnia is not related to motor or nonmotor Parkinson symptoms, eszopiclone, doxepin, zolpidem, trazodone, and ramelteon could be useful, although these drugs are investigational in Parkinson disease because the evidence of their efficacy is insufficient (89; 91).
-Melatonin can significantly improve the subjective and objective sleep quality of patients with Parkinson disease with good safety and tolerability (58).
+When insomnia is not related to motor or nonmotor Parkinson symptoms, eszopiclone, doxepin, zolpidem, trazodone, and ramelteon could be useful, although these drugs are investigational in Parkinson disease because the evidence of their efficacy is insufficient (45).
+Melatonin can significantly improve the subjective and objective sleep quality of patients with Parkinson disease with good safety and tolerability (28).

 In addition to pharmacological treatment of the sleep-disrupting motor features of Parkinson disease, several nonpharmacological strategies are also useful.
 To minimize the effect of nocturnal immobility, the use of satin sheets can be recommended as a means of reducing friction between the body and bed sheets, thereby allowing easier mobility in bed.
 Ambient stimuli (noises, drafts, a restless bed partner), which might lead to brief arousals followed by a major reemergence of tremor or rigidity and pain, should be avoided to the extent possible.
-Light-intensity exercise rehabilitation may be helpful in ameliorating the quality of sleep, as well as mood and cognition (86; 03).
+Light-intensity exercise rehabilitation may be helpful in ameliorating the quality of sleep, as well as mood and cognition (02).

 Medication-induced somnolence can be difficult to correct.
 One simple strategy is to lower the daily dose.
 Another, mentioned earlier, is to alter environmental stimuli and planned activity schedules in the immediate post-dose period when somnolence is most likely to occur.
-During this at-risk period, dark, quiet, poorly ventilated rooms should be avoided, and planned vigorous activities such as a morning or afternoon walk should be scheduled.
+During this at-risk period, dark, quiet, poorly ventilated rooms should be avoided, and planned vigorous activities, such as a morning or afternoon walk, should be scheduled.
 Fortunately, many Parkinson disease patients are best able to engage in such physically demanding activities immediately after a dosage of medication, when they are "on."
-An attempt can also be made to change to another antiparkinson drug.
+An attempt can also be made to change to another antiparkinsonian drug.
 Some patients may be less somnolent on standard carbidopa or levodopa than on the sustained-release preparation.
 In a small percentage of patients, the reverse is true.
 Similarly, the available dopamine agonists may each have different potential to induce somnolence or “sleep attacks” in a given patient, so changing from one agent to another is a reasonable strategy.
 Reducing the agonist dosage, if clinically feasible, is also an effective strategy for many patients.
 Lastly, stimulant drugs, especially modafinil, have sometimes been found to be useful to combat this form of excessive daytime sleepiness in Parkinson disease.

 Drug-induced hallucination treatment begins with a systematic withdrawal of dopaminergic drugs, beginning with the least clinically potent agents such as anticholinergics, amantadine, and selegiline.
-Next, a reduction or discontinuation of levodopa and dopamine agonists may be considered, although it is not always possible because of reemergence of serious parkinsonian symptoms.
+Next, a reduction or discontinuation of levodopa and dopamine agonists may be considered, although it is not always possible because of the reemergence of serious parkinsonian symptoms.
 In this case, a relatively small bedtime dosage of the atypical antipsychotic agent quetiapine could be used.
 Quetiapine also improved sleep in Parkinson disease patients without hallucinations or psychosis, whereas two other atypical antipsychotic agents, olanzapine and risperidone, seem to be less effective for this purpose because they retain some ability to worsen Parkinson disease.
 If these strategies fail, low dosages of the atypical neuroleptic clozapine (12.5 to 50 mg per day) can be administered.
 Both of these agents can cause daytime somnolence if taken at any time other than at bedtime.
 Clozapine must be used with caution because of its potential to induce agranulocytosis and request periodic controls of blood-cell counts.

-Because nocturnal or early morning dystonia is most commonly related to the waning central effect of the previous dosage of levodopa as the night progresses, the most useful treatment is to institute bedtime therapy with a relatively long-acting dopaminergic agent such as controlled release carbidopa-levodopa or a long-acting dopamine agonist.
+Because nocturnal or early morning dystonia is most commonly related to the waning central effect of the previous dosage of levodopa as the night progresses, the most useful treatment is to institute bedtime therapy with a relatively long-acting dopaminergic agent such as controlled-release carbidopa-levodopa or a long-acting dopamine agonist.
 In some patients, a bedtime dosage of baclofen will also ameliorate this symptom.
 An additional strategy employed by some patients to prevent early morning dystonia is to set their alarm so that they can administer a dose of levodopa 30 to 45 minutes earlier than their usual waking time and then return to sleep to awaken permanently after the medication has begun to take effect.

 Many of the sleep disturbances associated with Parkinson disease are amenable to reversal, although others are not.
 Conditions such as insomnia related to nocturnal immobility, nocturnal hallucinosis, and REM sleep behavior disorder can often be reversed with appropriate therapeutic interventions.
 Daytime somnolence has the worst prognosis for improvement, especially when related to medication.
 Often, patients suffering this adverse effect note that virtually all of the dopaminergic medications act similarly to induce somnolence, although discontinuing all dopaminergic medications during the day is not a viable option for most of these patients.